wdqin/BE-Arabic-9K/README.md

 ```
 bash run/eval_prep.bash
 ```
 What it does is to create a folder containing needed image, prediction, ground truth files in the folder "results/", the name of the folder is decided in 'eval_prep.bash'.
 Say the name is "test_model", the folder name will be "test_model-x", where x is the split index you are evaluating (e.g. the validation set is 0).
-The script will copy the evaluation set data to the folder, which will be used by the matlab code.
+The script will copy the evaluation set data to the folder, which will be used by the Matlab code.
 Here we want to point out that please don't mix the data in one folder with the another that is not in the same evaluation set, as that will lead to inaccurate evaluation results on the specific evaluation set.

 After the preparation is done, you could go to the 'evaluation_code' folder and run your Matlab:
 ```